ATHLETE OF THE WEEK

 San Pedro competes in the Red A races on Friday evening and LACXC.com anxiously awaits what the trio of CAMILLO VISESSIRI-PETIT, ZACHARY MCGRATH and TRISTAN LOMEDICO can deliver in their 3rd race of the year.
 Can history repeat when EVAN HEDEISHI won this race in 2024?

 On Saturday evening the big matchup will be in the boys Blue-B race which includes Birmingham, Granada Hills, North Hollywood, Palisades Charter and Taft (a late add to this race).
 Some of City’s best D1 teams for sure, this will be a preview of team and individual D1 prospects for City Finals in November.
 ZACH COHEN (Palisades), ETHAN BAROK (Taft) and JOAQUIN ORTEGA-TOMASELLI (Granada Hills) will be looking at sub-15 performances and JACKSON TAYLOR (Palisades) and HUNTER BENNETT (Taft) should be in the mix as well.
 Pali runners ETHAN FUNK and ANDREW RAZO will be running at less than 100% but may surprise in their first competitions of the season.
 THEO MAYEDA (Palisades), TRISTAN BOOKMAN (Granada) and JONAH SIMKIN (Taft) may be the most interesting runners to watch as their performances will greatly influence their teams position in City standings; all 3 should be looking to clear 15:30.
-Keep an eye on North Hollywood sophomore KENSUKE OHSHIMA from North Hollywood who should clear 16 minutes.
+Keep an eye on North Hollywood sophomore KENSUKE OHSHIMA from North Hollywood who should beat 16 minutes.
 In the Gold A race Santee sophomore ADRIAN AGUIRE is expected to run but may be recovering from a nagging leg issue that flared up at Rosemead.

 Birmingham and Taft compete in the girls Blue-B race which will highlight City’s #2 runner Birmingham senior YESENIA VALDEZ and one of the top D1 girls teams in Taft who have 5 runners already under 20-minutes this year.
 We were really hoping to see Granada Hills in this race but they’ll be running with Palisades Charter in the Rated Girls which should be a battle royale for City top honors.
 The City talent in this race is incredible.
-City stalwarts ZOEY MORRIS and SAMMY PACHECO will go toe-to-toe but frankly any one of 7 girls could take City honors including Palisades runners DAILA HARINCK, LOUISA MAMME and KENDAL SHAVER and Granada’s SOPHIA BATTLE.
-We are expecting some ‘shock and awe’ in this race as new coach Brian Bennett unveils his enormously talented girls team.
-Palisades’ top runner MAYA HIVELY will not be running Woodbridge.
+City stalwarts ZOEY MORRIS and SAMMY PACHECO will go toe-to-toe but frankly any one of 7 girls could take City honors including Palisades runners DAILA HARINCK, LOUISA MAMMEN and KENDAL SHAVER and Granada’s SOPHIA BATTLE.
+We are expecting some ‘shock and awe’ in this race as new Palisades coach Brian Bennett unveils his enormously talented girls team.
+Palisades’ top runner from ‘24 MAYA HIVELY will not be running Woodbridge.

 In the penultimate event of the evening North Hollywood senior ANANYA BALARAMA competes in the Bob Day’s Girls Sweepstakes at 9:34pm.
 This race has phenomenal talent as usual and will be an early test of Ananya’s prospects at State.